The Residency Requirement for Florida Divorce Cases:

 How is the Divorce Residency Requirement Applied to Military Personnel and Spouses?

 Military spouses are presumed to be residents of Florida while they continue to reside in Florida.
 Fla.
 Stat. § 47.081.
 A military spouse who was a Florida resident prior to entering the military and never established a permanent residence elsewhere continues to be a Florida resident.
 Bofonchik v.
 Smith, 622 So.
 2d 1355 (Fla.
 1st DCA 1993)

-Our Tallahassee Divorce Lawyers Are Here to Help You Through Your Divorce Process
+Our Florida Divorce Lawyers Are Here to Help You Through Your Divorce Process